Perpetuity Calculator: Multiply Your present value for Money

 Understanding the Perpetuity Formula

-The perpetuity formula is used to calculate the present value of a series of equal cash flows that are expected to continue indefinitely.
+The perpetuity formula is used to calculate the present value of a series of fixed payments that are expected to continue indefinitely.

 PV= CF/r